Hadokane/CI_PP1_Oversights/README.md

     }
 ```

-I was then able to adapt this code and alter it for use with the Bandcamp iframes, allowing that to conform to the responsive design.
+I was then able to adapt this code and alter it for use with Bandcamp's iframe, allowing that to conform to the responsive design.

 ```
 This time to achieve a 9:16 Aspect Ratio: